 The Resurgence Of Bed Bugs In The United States Is Alarming

-Recognizing a bed bug is actually not as easy as you might think.
+Recognizing a bed bug is not as easy as you might think.
 Not only are these bugs incredibly small (sometimes less than 1mm) they change their appearance as they mature.
-For this reason, it is important to recognize these bugs in all stages of their development.
+For this reason, it is important to recognize bed bugs in all stages of their development.

 What Do Bed Bugs Look Like?